-The Model A-3 is designed to fit 75 mm (three inch) or larger diameter boreholes.
-The mouth of the borehole is usually enlarged and cased with a two and a half or three-inch galvanized steel or PVC standpipe, or it may be left free.
-Boreholes should be free of debris and drilled slightly longer than the deepest anchor (60 cm/2 ft.).
+The Model A-5 is designed to fit 75 mm (3 inch) or larger diameter boreholes.
+The mouth of the borehole may be cased with a two-and-a-half-inch standpipe or enlarged to take a three or three-and-a-half-inch standpipe, or it may be left free.
+Boreholes should be free of debris and drilled slightly longer (60 cm /2 ft.) than the deepest anchor.